hslatman/awesome-threat-intelligence/README.md

     </tr>
     <tr>
         <td>
-            <a href="https://soltra.com/" target="_blank">Soltra Edge</a>
+            <a href="https://www.celerium.com/automate" target="_blank">Soltra</a>
         </td>
         <td>
-            The basic version of Soltra Edge is available for free.
-It supports a community defense model that is highly interoperable and extensible.
-It is built with industry standards supported out of the box, including STIX and TAXII.
+            Soltra supports a community defense model that is highly interoperable and extensible.
+It is built with industry standards supported out of the box, including STIX (up to 2.1) and TAXII.
         </td>
     </tr>
     <tr>